diodechain/website/_posts/2019-09-03-how-the-experts-are-approaching-the-Intersection-of-blockchain-and-iot.md

 [Waltonchain](https://www.waltonchain.org/en/)

-Waltonchain leverages RFID technology to create an ecosystem that mechants can build upon to create their own tamper-resistant sub-chains to send, store and retrieve data.
+Waltonchain leverages RFID technology to create an ecosystem that merchants can build upon to create their own tamper-resistant sub-chains to send, store and retrieve data.

 [MXC](https://www.mxc.org/)